wardle/pc4/pc4-server/README.md

 The services are loosely-coupled and configured by [resources/config.edn](resources/config.edn).
-This essentially injects the dependencies of different subsystems making their services available in other modules.
+This essentially injects the dependencies of different subsystems making their services available in other modules via [integrant](https://github.com/weavejester/integrant).

+Secrets are expected to be in ~/.secrets.edn

 # Runnning a server